COVID-19 in Virginia: 7-day positivity rate climbs to 23.3%; new cases up 15% last week

 RICHMOND, Va. -- In an effort to provide accurate, easy-to-read information on the COVID-19 pandemic and on-going vaccination efforts, WTVR.com will update this post weekly with statistics from the Virginia Department of Health.
-New cases last week (21,244) increased just over 15% from the number of cases reported the week before (18,349).
+New cases last week (21,149) essentially held steady from the number of cases reported the week before (21,244).

 COVID-19 IN VIRGINIA (Scroll to bottom for U.S. stats)